7 Most Popular Fabrics For Quilting With

 1. Cotton Fabric For Everyday Quilting

-Cotton is the main fabric for quilting and remains a popular choice among quilters worldwide.
+This type of fabric is the main fabric for quilting and remains a popular choice among quilters worldwide.

 Cotton is a natural fiber known for its breathability and comfort.
 When used in quilts, it allows air circulation, which helps regulate body temperature.